Protium (plant)

 Protium is a genus of more than 140 species of flowering plants in the family Burseraceae.
-It is native to the Neotropics (where around 175 species have been found), Madagascar, Papua New Guinea, Indonesia and southern Asia from Pakistan east to Vietnam.
-The genus had been included in Bursera, but is distinct, being most closely related to Crepidospermum and Tetragastris.
+It is native to the Neotropics from northern Mexico to Paraguay and southern Brazil, and to Madagascar, the Indian subcontinent, Indochina, southern China, the Philippines, Java, and New Guinea.
+The genus had been included in Bursera, but is distinct.

 The species are usually small or medium-sized trees, but some can be large, up to 35 m tall.
 In their native range, some species are grown for timber, used as firewood, as medicinal plants, for their fruit, their resin (Copal) or in other cultural contexts.